4 Marketing Tips to Increase Your Holiday Sales

 1. Decorate your digital store front

 If you were having a holiday party at your house, I'm sure you'd hang up a bit of tinsel, put up the tree, and string a few lights.
 Otherwise your party would be a big ol' dud.
 Your online presence has to be ready to greet guests and put them in the holiday spirit.
 This means sprucing up your website, social media pages and email marketing to include a holiday feel that will make your customers feel warm and fuzzy and ready to spend money.
 Give us a call so we can add a few touches to your branding to increase your holiday flair.
-It doesn't usually take too much tinkering to make that happen, but the impact is significant on your ROI.
+It doesn't usually take too much tinkering to make that happen, but the impact can effect your ROI.

 2. Increase your email marketing